nathan-barry/nathan.rs/content/posts/gpu-shader-programming.md

 Once logits are back on the CPU, we apply softmax and sample (top-k or top-p) to pick the next token.
 Then the process starts over again with the new token being appended to the context.

 By chaining these operation passes together, we keep the entire GPT-2 pipeline on the GPU until the final logits.
 This is how programmable shaders let us treat the graphics pipeline as a general-purpose parallel engine.

-## Conclusion
-This was a fun project!
-I chose to do this as a final projects for my Graphics Honors class at UT Austin (hence why I decided to use the graphics pipeline in the first place).
-Compute APIs like CUDA or OpenCL have better APIs and require substantially less host boilerplate code to achieve the same thing.
-It was neat learning how people did scientific computation on GPUs before compute APIs existed!